Alexis Pauline Gumbs

-Alexis Pauline Gumbs (born 1982) is an American writer, independent scholar, poet, activist and educator based in Durham, North Carolina.
-Gumbs writes about and speaks about the lives and issues affecting queer women of color and has been described by Lea Hulsen of the German academic journal, KULT_Online, as a “Black Feminist love evangelist,”.
-Gumbs describes herself as a "Queer Black Troublemaker" and "aspirational cousin to all sentient beings."
-In her experimental triptych -- Spill, M Archive, and Dub—Gumbs explores the implications of humanity’s struggle with ecological disruption and Black feminist theory and refusals.
+Alexis Pauline Gumbs (born 1982) is an African-American writer, scholar, poet, activist, and educator based in Durham, North Carolina.
+Gumbs' work focuses on queer women of color and has been described as a “Black feminist love evangelist.”
+Gumbs describes herself (Note: Gumbs uses both she/her and they/them pronouns.
+This article uses she/her for consistency.) as a "queer Black troublemaker."
+In her experimental triptych Spill, M Archive, Dub, Gumbs explores Black feminist theory and the struggle against ecological extraction.

-Biography
+Early life and education

+Alexis Gumbs was born in 1982 in Summit, New Jersey.

-Gumbs holds a PhD in English, African and African-American Studies, and Women and Gender Studies from Duke University.
+Gumbs graduated from Barnard College in 2004.
+She holds a PhD in English, African and African-American studies, and women and gender studies from Duke University.

+Career

-From 2017-2019, Gumbs was the visiting Winton Chair in the Liberal Arts in the Department of Theater Arts and Dance at the University of Minnesota.
-Gumbs is the Founder and Director of Eternal Summer of the Black Feminist Mind and founder of BrokenBeautiful Press.
-She is the dramaturge for "dat Black Mermaid Man Lady", a performance by Sharon Bridgforth.
-Additionally, she and collaborator Sangodare co-founded the Black Feminist Film School.
+Gumbs is the founder and director of Eternal Summer of the Black Feminist Mind and founder of BrokenBeautiful Press.
+She was the dramaturge for Sharon Bridgforth's "Dat Black Mermaid Man Lady".
+She and Ṣangodare co-founded the Black Feminist Film School.

 Gumbs has spent the majority of her career as an independent writer and scholar outside of formal academic institutions.
-She characterizes her writing as genre-defying.
-Her writing and activism is influenced by the work of her grandmother Lydia Gumbs who designed the flag of Anguilla during the country’s 1967 revolution, as well as Audre Lorde, June Jordan, M. Jaqui Alexander, Dionne Brand, and others.
-In fact, Gumbs attributes her desire to attend Barnard College partially to June Jordan.
-Alexis Pauline Gumbs has been recognized as “The Pride of Anguilla” by the Anguilla Literary Festival.
 Gumbs teaches online seminars, writes blog posts, and runs webinars through her website Brilliance Remastered.
-During online seminars, she often invites participants to engage in group poetry.
-Because she does not work at a university, she has participated in conversations about how intellectual work can be more path breaking and widely accessible outside of the academy.
+She has participated in conversations about how intellectual work can be more path-breaking and widely accessible outside of the academy.

+She characterizes her writing as defying genre categorization.
+Her writing and activism are influenced by the work of her grandmother, Lydia Gumbs, who designed the flag of Anguilla during the country’s 1967 revolution, as well as Audre Lorde, June Jordan, M. Jacqui Alexander, and Dionne Brand.
+Gumbs attributes her desire to attend Barnard College partially to June Jordan, Zora Neale Hurston, Ntozake Shange, and Edwidge Danticat.

+She featured in the documentary The Revival: Women and the Word in 2016.
+She was a creative writing fellow of the National Endowment for the Arts and Whiting Award for Nonfiction winner in 2022.
 She was awarded a Windham Campbell Prize for poetry in 2023.
+She was formerly the creative writing editor at Feminist Studies.

+From 2017-2019, Gumbs was the visiting Winton Chair in the Liberal Arts in the University of Minnesota's Department of Theater Arts and Dance.
+From 2023-2024 she was the visiting Sterling Brown Chair at Williams College.